 Financial instruments that potentially subject the Company to concentration of credit risk consist principally of trade accounts receivable.
-Trade receivables are primarily derived from sales to manufacturers of communications and consumer products.
+Trade accounts receivables are primarily derived from sales to manufacturers of communications and consumer products and electronic component distributors.
 Ongoing credit evaluations of customers' financial condition are performed and collateral, such as letters of credit and bank guarantees, are required whenever deemed necessary.